ob-ivan/Ba7/doc/Autoload.md

 > autoloaders that can possibly exist in your application.

 > It is no harm to call `init` more than once.
 It remembers whether
-> it was called previously, and returns immediately when called
+> it was called previously, and returns immediately from later calls.
-> next time.

 The `load` method is the one that PHP calls when your script requests a class not yet loaded.
 As the method is public, you may want to call